I’m a Web Designer / Developer currently available for

 I have always had a passion and interest in computers.
 When I’m not being a geek, I enjoy AFL, going to gym and riding my Specialized Roubaix Expert Road bike.

-I still work for the government as a public servant in Perth, but my true passion is and has always been Web Development.
+After seven years, nice months I left my job working for the government as a public servant in Perth.
+My true passion is and has always been Web Development however running a small business is challenging.
 It’s amazing how much has changed since 2005.
 The principles are the same but technologies have really matured in the past 8 years.
 Some of these innovations include smart phones.
 Who could forget Steve Jobs releasing the iphone in 2007.
 This was about the same time as Facebook was born.
 Before your whole family were your friends.
 Mobile devices such as the ipad, kindle, nexus and samsung galaxy tabs.
 There are apps and new websites being born every day.
 A big change that I have noticed is Open Source Content Management Systems which are more available to web developers.
 Some of these include Joomla, WordPress & Drupul which are driving so many websites now days.
 It’s hard not to agree that now is a really exciting time to be involved in web and mobile application development.
 Since April 2013 I have been freelancing for new clients such as Urban Habitat Real Estate, Plastic Passion Records, Byblos Constructions, Firedam Civil, DHDD, PALS Computers and DIY Security Cameras.
 I keep up to date with my web development skills by freelancing and utilising online learning websites such as Lynda.com, Team Treehouse, Tutsplus, Joomla Beat & Build A Joomla Website.
 These fantastic clients and online learning resources are very helpful in keeping my skills up to date.

 I applied for half a dozen jobs whilst at Escape Travel.
 The Advertiser newspaper, Adelaide Government, SA Water & JABA Design.
 I received a call from HR from the Advertiser & JABA Design.
 I was more interested in getting back into the web industry so I put all my best foot forward forward for the job at JABA design.
 There was only one problem, I did not have a working Portfolio Website online to show JABA Design.
 After my second interview this would be the deciding factor that would stop me from succeeding at getting the job at JABA Design.
 About the same time I received a call from a government department telling me that they were happy to offer me a position as a systems operator in Perth, Australia.
 Desperate for employment and stability I accepted the contract.